s-hoth/pygame-practice-runner/README.md

 Features added by me include:
 - Audio Control: toggle game sound by pressing the q key
 - Multiple Ways of Controling Character: either press the space key or click on the character to jump
+- Adaptive Difficulty: game becomes more difficult as time goes on via an increased spawn rate for obstacles, a minimum spawn rate is set to prevent impossibility

 [Artwork by Kenney.nl](https://opengameart.org/content/platformer-art-pixel-edition) and [music by Juhani Junkala.](https://opengameart.org/content/5-chiptunes-action)